iusztinpaul/yacht/README.md

 --> place the downloaded weights in ./storage
 ```

-If you downloaded and placed the pretrained weights correctly as showed above, you can run the following command to resume the agent:
+Suppose you downloaded and placed the pretrained weights and data correctly as showed above.
+In that case, you can run the following command to resume the agent:
 ```shell
 python main.py train --config-file order_execution/all/single_asset_all_universal_silent.config.txt --storage-dir ./storage/yacht --resume-from latest-train --market-storage-dir ./storage
 ```